illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

 * FreeBSD 13 server
 * Debian 11 Bullseye server

-**Note** in this context the character **~** represents a shortcut to your user account's home directory.
+**Note** in this context the character **$HOME** represents a shortcut to your user account's home directory.
 In my Windows system's case that would be: `C:\Users\palad`.
-On my Mac Laptop it would be `/Users/jeremy` -- since everyone's account and OS is different the `~` is a universal short cut to represent whatever your user account's home directory.
+On my Mac Laptop it would be `/Users/jeremy` -- since everyone's account and OS is different the `$HOME` is a universal short cut to represent whatever your user account's home directory.
 Also the `home directory` does not refer to `/home` in Linux either.

 You will need to create a directory that is outside of your GitHub directory.
 I recommend to start in your Documents directory.
 Let's issue the command: `cd Documents`.
 Remember Windows is case INSENSITIVE and MacOS is case sensitive.